KalahatiCodes/Collabor8/README.md

 So, today I present to you the most recent version of Collabor8.  -->

 ## Collabor8 Imagined
 Collabor8, in all of it's infancy, is an animator repository application designed for large groups of animators working collaboratively on projects.
-Ideally a GitHub for Procreate!
+Ideally a GitLab for Procreate!
 Collabor8 is a free tool designed for low income creators looking to cooperatively create animation art.
 This tool allows lower income and independent individual/group animators to track, organize, edit, and update collective animation works in a streamlined and trackable fashion.

 <!-- **Link to project:** Collabor8 Live Coming Soon -->